Learning, Independence, Needs and Care (for 19-25 year olds)

 - Evidence for Learning—this software allows us to regularly share your son/daughter’s progress with you in real time.
 Once you have signed up you will receive a notification each time a piece of evidence is uploaded by the teacher.
 You can also upload your own evidence of progress if you wish.

 - We recognise that our young people are among the most vulnerable and, as such, take their safeguarding and protection extremely seriously.

-- We have 6 “Designated people” (DP’s) for Safeguarding at Highfield Ely.
-These are the Department Leaders, the Head of School and the Executive Headteacher.
-1 of these is based full time in LINC.
+- We have six “Designated people” (DP’s) for Safeguarding at Highfield Ely.
+These are the Department Leaders and the Head of School.
+One of these is based full time in LINC.
 All staff are regularly trained in Safeguarding procedures and we have an ethos of “it could happen here” so that nobody becomes complacent.

 - LINC staff have additional training specific to safeguarding adult learners.

 - Our Health and Safety committee meets regularly to ensure that the school environment remains a safe, pleasant place to be.

 - Please do not hesitate to contact the Head of School if you have any concerns around safeguarding.